 What is a DXP?

 A Digital Experience Platform is a range of advanced features that may not normally be available with a standard CMS.
-These features usually include Digital Asset management, CRM, E-commerce, Personalization and A/B testing.
+These features usually include digital asset management, CRM, e-commerce, personalisation and A/B testing.

 Giving developers this level of control over their solution allows them to scale applications where more of a heavier load is needed.
 For example, if you have heavy CRM usage, you only need to scale this service rather than the application as a whole.